axiomzen/Look-Alike/README.md

 But if Look-Alike is more powerful than Alike, why use Alike at all?
 Well, [TANSTAAFL](http://en.wikipedia.org/wiki/There_ain't_no_such_thing_as_a_free_lunch)

 Alike is more nimble and functional and does not require state.
 You can call it with thousands of rows and it will still be fast (`n log n`).
-It is also better when the rows change often.
+It is also better when the rows change often (no need to rebuild the tree).

 Look-Alike builds the tree in advance (which is the only way to beat `n log n`) and holds it in memory.
 It supports kNN queries that can be as fast as `k log n`, so is the prefered brother when you have more than a few thousand rows.
-The tree does not change -- it would need to be rebuild (at `n log2 n`) before the query.
+The tree does not change -- it would need to be rebuild (at `n log2 n`) before the query when the rows change.

 ## Quickstart